 What to include in your communication plan:

-Your stakeholders' profiles in your SRM can be updated to reflect the communication you will use with them.
-You can then log communication commitments to ensure you do what you committed to in your plan, automate reminders for other team members involved, track your outreach with stakeholders (emails, meeting notes, phone calls, etc. ), and generate reports to demonstrate timely, responsive communication.
+Your stakeholders' profiles in your SRM can be updated to reflect their stakeholder group and preferences, such as communication type or frequency.
+You can also assign tasks to ensure the communications you committed to in your plan are actioned, track your communications with your stakeholders (emails, meeting notes, phone calls, etc. ), and generate reports to demonstrate timely, responsive communication.

-Your communication plan can be implemented when there are clear team roles and responsibilities, a predictable cadence laid out, and a two-way dialogue to take place.
+Your communication plan can be implemented when there are clear team roles and responsibilities, a predictable cadence, and a two-way dialogue.
 The goal is consistent execution, timely response, and visible follow‑through.

 Prepare the communications team